markcmurphy/devdocs-portal/Checkouts.md

 ## Checkouts Orders

-Orders created will be set to incomplete order status.
+Orders created using the Create an Order endpoint will be set to incomplete order status.

 You can create as many orders from the same order(cart) as you want.
 Order duplication creates the same order with a new order number with the incomplete status.
 Once the order is paid, then the cart is deleted.
 Cart deletion occurs if you are using BigCommerce to accept payments on orders.